RTEMS/rtems-docs/user/start/gsoc.rst

 subsections under :ref:`Quick Start <QuickStart>` chapter or ask on the :r:list:`devel`.

+We recommend new student developers use the current development (unreleased) version.
+The :ref:`Quick Start Preparation <QuickStartPreparation>` should be consulted for guidance.
+The examples shown here use the released version 5, which may not be recommended for your purposes.
+If you are unsure, feel free to inquire on the :r:list:`devel`.

 You will be best served by using a GNU/Linux environment, which could be in a virtual machine, for example that uses `Virtualbox <https://www.virtualbox.org/>`_ and should run on most modern desktop systems.
 You should also be able to work